 Here is an office relocation checklist specifically for IT professionals that provides more detail.

-Headquarters Relocation Checklist: Business Operations
+Office Relocation Checklist: Business Operations

 Business operations refers to the people and the processes involved with leading the move.
-This part of the relocation checklist mostly pertains to the high level executives at your organization, as well as the HR and organizational development teams tasked with conducting the move.
+This part of the office relocation checklist mostly pertains to the high level executives at your organization, as well as the HR and organizational development teams tasked with conducting the move.

 Here are the most important tasks to include on your checklist in this area: